A Huisamen Family Practice offers psychological assessment and therapy services.

 Heart Club Art Classes focus on whole child development, fostering both artistic skill and expression, and social-emotional growth.
 The classes are great for kids who enjoy engaging artistically, but desire more creative freedom and socio-emotional engagement than formal art classes.
 It’s a joyful learning experience for kids.

-Kids grow their social skills while engaging in group building projects in a structured, but fun way.
+Kids grow their social skills while engaging in art and crafts group projects in a structured, but playful way.
 Each week has a learning theme, and interactions are carefully guided to support social learning in a semi-controlled